Getting Older Sucks

 Calories in need to be less than calories out.

+If you’re not getting results, you need some kind of structure.
+That means consistently counting your calories with an app or following a calorie-controlled meal plan.
 Why?
 Because “winging it” doesn’t work.
 If you’re not tracking something, how can you expect to change it?
 And if you don’t have accountability, you’ll keep spinning your wheels and feeling frustrated.

 Almost every woman I’ve worked with who starts tracking consistently loses weight.
 Yes, you may have to work a bit harder now that you are older, but it’s completely possible for you to get results too.